United Airlines mulls a change to existing Boeing orders

-United Continental Holdings Inc (UAL.N) said on Tuesday it is considering whether to exchange aircraft orders it has placed with Boeing Co (BA.N) for larger 777-300ER jetliners, also made by the Chicago-based planemaker.
+Jan 20 United Continental Holdings Inc said on Tuesday it is considering whether to exchange aircraft orders it has placed with Boeing Co for larger 777-300ER jetliners, also made by the Chicago-based planemaker.

 We "have the ability to negotiate the substitution of certain aircraft types for other aircraft types as part of our flexible fleet plan, and we are considering the Boeing 777-300ER in this context," United spokeswoman Megan McCarthy said in an emailed statement.